 - He hopes those variants are used to develop new drugs to treat atrial fibrillation in the years to come

-Patrick Ellinor, MD, is the director of Mass General's Cardiac Arrhythmia Service.
+Patrick Ellinor, MD, is the director of the Telemachus & Irene Demoulas Family Foundation Center for Cardiac Arrhythmias at Massachusetts General Hospital.
 He and his team leverage genome-wide association studies to identify over 100 different genetic determinants of atrial fibrillation.

 It’s important to understand that genetics and genomics are really going to have two roles in the next five years.

 The first is that with some very large what are called genome-wide association studies, or population-based studies, where we take an entire population of AFib on one side, and people without AFib on the other, and compare them at a genetic level, we've identified over 100 different genetic determinants of atrial fibrillation.
 What we will do with this information are a few things.
 First, we will look to say do these genetic variants actually help us to stratify the risk of getting the disease?
 The second is that it will tell us about what are the molecular mechanisms or the steps that lead to the initiation and maintenance of this arrhythmia.
 And then the third is to say can we use these new genes as potential therapeutic targets to develop new treatments for this common arrhythmia.

 We have also taken a second approach, which is to look very carefully at younger healthier people with AFib and we've sequenced their entire genome--so the three billion building blocks that we’re each made up of--and what we found is, particularly among young healthy people with atrial fibrillation, a striking minority of them had a deletion or loss of function of one of the major proteins in the heart.
 So what that opens up is really two avenues.
 With these hundred genes one can imagine using that genetic information to say what are the molecular pathways for atrial fibrillation, and then second, can we use those genes as targets to develop new drugs to treat AFib?